shreypandey/Shreypandey.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Started a new role as Research Fellow at Microsoft Research after wonderful 2.5 years at Myntra.
+Started a new role as Research Fellow at Microsoft Research.